-‘Destiny Age Of Triumph’ Brings Mayhem To Nightfall, Blue Flames Are Back
+‘Destiny’ Age Of Triumph Brings Mayhem To Nightfall, Blue Flames Are Back

 Tess Everess will introduce Treasures of Ages for sale containing content from all the previous events and updates in the game.
 Up to three can be obtained each week at no extra cost by completing weekly activities.
 The new treasure boxes contain everything from emblems to ships to armor to ornaments to emotes and ghost shells that have been released to the game to date.
 Treasures will typically guarantee two items with a third possible.

-If you get items that you don’t want, then those can be converted to Silver Dust, which has been re-worked for Age of Triumph.
+If you get items that you don’t want then those can be converted to Silver Dust, which has been re-worked for Age of Triumph.
 Players will be able to go to the Silver Dust kiosk to purchase individual items with the currency from five different collections from different events.

 Both the Eververse and Silver Dust kiosk updates will allow players the chance to obtain items that have otherwise alluded them and even complete some portions of the new Record Book.